feltcute/ModdingDocsMGD/Doc/GettingStarted/PublishingMods.rst

 * `Gitlab <https://gitlab.com/explore/projects>`_ is a larger platform than Gitgud with the same interface, but has the open risk of less permissive `use policies <https://about.gitlab.com/handbook/legal/policies/website-terms-of-use/>`_.
 * `Github <https://github.com/>`_ is the largest platform.
 While historically fairly permissive of various NSFW projects, keep in mind their `use policies <https://docs.github.com/en/github/site-policy/github-acceptable-use-policies>`_. **It also requires 2-factor authentication to use.**

-You can follow this :doc:`step-by-step tutorial </Doc/Tutorials/FileHostingYourMod>` for any of these three platforms to begin.

-There are also these two hosts you can use to host your mod, **however, they don't support downloading via links using the in-game mod installer.**

-* `Mega <https://mega.nz/start>`_ for its more than sufficient user-side download limit of 10GB, and download speed.
-Features lifetime hosting, though users have had difficulties with this claim, including once MGD.
-It also requires an account to upload.
-* The :ref:`MGDDiscord` can serve as a direct file host for mods up to 100MB.
-The download link it generates does not require users to open or login to Discord. **Discord is on track to make these links temporary, making it impractical to host links to your mod outside of Discord.**

 **Where To Share**
 -------------------